Ciclopirox

 Print this page

-Ciclopirox is used to treat some types of fungal nail infections, mostly of the toenail or fingernail.
-It works by stopping the growth of the fungus.
-It is one of a group of medicines known as antifungals.
+Ciclopirox is used to treat fungal nail infections, of the toenail or fingernail.
+It works by killing the fungus.
+It belongs to a group of medicines known as antifungals.

-• If you have diabetes or problems with numbness in your toes or fingers, talk to your doctor before trimming your nails or removing any nail pieces.
+If you have diabetes or problems with numbness in your toes or fingers, talk to your healthcare provider before using ciclopirox.

 • Apply ciclopirox to all affected nails with the applicator brush provided.
-Apply the paint evenly over the entire nail and the skin right around the nail.
-Where possible, ciclopirox should also be put on the bottom side of the nail and the skin beneath it.
-This ensures that the nail is saturated with the paint.
+Apply the paint evenly over the infected nail and 5 mm of skin around the nail.
+If you can, apply ciclopirox on the underside of the nail and the skin under the top of the nail.

 • Allow the paint to dry (about 30 seconds) before putting on socks, stockings or gloves.